Ticketfly takes websites offline after series of cyberattacks

 The Ticketfly spokeswoman didn't comment on the alleged hacker.

 Eventbrite, which owns Ticketfly, doesn't have any issues on its website.
-The company bought TicketFly from Pandora for $200 million in 2017, which Pandora purchased for $450 million in 2015.
+The company bought TicketFly from Pandora for $200 million in 2017.
+Pandora had purchased Ticketfly for $450 million in 2015.
 Eventbrite boasted that Ticketfly sells about 60 million tickets a year.

 Ticketfly joins a long list of companies hit by hackers taking advantage of cybersecurity vulnerabilities.
 In April, TaskRabbit also shut down its app temporarily as it investigated a security breach, recommending that users change their passwords.